harhal/GameProject/README.md

 # GameProject
-writted with XNA
+Writted with XNA.
-add UnicornEngine.dll to work directory
+Add UnicornEngine.dll to work directory